3 min read

 What Story Do You Want To Hear?

 Imagine it's a Saturday morning.
-Our alarm is going off and we reach for our phone to shut the damn thing up.
-And have a cheeky pre-day scroll through Instagram.
+Your alarm is going off, you reach for your phone to shut the damn thing up — and have a cheeky AM scroll through the 'Gram.

-We spot a post about an unknown talent who's just booked the biggest, juiciest, and most coveted gig of the year — perhaps even the decade.
-Tens of thousands of people taped for the role — we did too, in fact — and yet it's come to this actor.
+You spot a post about an unknown talent who's just booked the biggest, juiciest, and most coveted gig of the decade.
+Tens of thousands of people self-taped for the part — you did too, in fact — and yet it's come to this actor.
 This actor who'll now be taking on the role and journey of a lifetime.
-This actor whose life and career is about to change forever.
+This actor whose life and career are about to change forever.

 Take a beat.